kubeshop/testkube/docs/executor-custom.md

 # Creating your own Executor

-In order to be able to run tests using some new tools for which there is no executor, there is possibility to create a custom executor from the [kubetest-executor-template](https://github.com/kubeshop/kubtest-executor-template).
+In order to be able to run tests using some new tools for which there is no executor, there is possibility to create a custom executor from the [kubetest-executor-template](https://github.com/kubeshop/testkube-executor-template).

 ## Steps for creating executor

 ### Setup repository

-- Create new rpository from template [kubetest-executor-template](https://github.com/kubeshop/kubtest-executor-template).
+- Create new rpository from template [kubetest-executor-template](https://github.com/kubeshop/testkube-executor-template).
 - Clone the newly created repo.
 - Rename the go module from `kubetest-executor-template` in whole project to the new name & run `go mod tidy`.

 ### Implement Runner Components

-[Kubtest](https://github.com/kubeshop/kubtest) provides the components to help implement a new executor and only the explicit runner needs to be implemented but you're not forced to use it - just implement OpenAPI Spec for executor and you're good.
+[TestKube](https://github.com/kubeshop/testkube) provides the components to help implement a new executor and only the explicit runner needs to be implemented but you're not forced to use it - just implement OpenAPI Spec for executor and you're good.
-In this example for sake of simplicity we'll use `kubtest` components to implement executor they help us with:
+In this example for sake of simplicity we'll use `testkube` components to implement executor they help us with:
 - Defining basic HTTP Rest based server skeleton
 - Creating job queue - our tests will be run in async mode
-- Running runners - this is the only part which need to be implmented when using `kubtest` components.
+- Running runners - this is the only part which need to be implmented when using `testkube` components.

 To implement new executor we should do following: